mjuu/1DV608_FileUpload/README.md

 2. Clicks on sign in
 3. Enter credentials
 4. System authenticate the user and redirect to the member area

 ###Alternative Scenarios
 3a.
 User enter empty username and a password.
-System respond with "Empty username" 3b.
+System respond with "Empty username".<br>
+3b.
 User enter username and empty password.
-System respond with "Wrong password" 3c.
+System respond with "Wrong password".<br>
+3c.
 User enter wrong username but right password.
-System respond with "Wrong username and password".
+System respond with "Wrong username and password".<br>
 3d.
 User enter right username but wrong password.
-System respond with "Wrong username and password".
+System respond with "Wrong username and password".<br>
-5. User want to go back to main page and clicks on "Back to Start".
+5. User want to go back to main page and clicks on "Back to Start".<br>
-6. User want to create a new account and click on "Sign up".
+6. User want to create a new account and click on "Sign up".<br>

 ##UC4 - Sign up
 ###Actors